fuzzylimes/aws-cdk-product-catalog-demo/README.md

     * AWSLambda_FullAccess
 2. You MUST setup your local machine to use these `IAM` credentials, [per the documentation](https://docs.aws.amazon.com/cdk/latest/guide/cli.html#cli-environment).
 3. You must run `cdk bootstrap` to setup your environment, [per the documentation](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)

+## Notes
+* Using a single 3rd party dependency, `uuid`, for two reasons:
+    * want to ensure truly unique, non-incrementing, id values
+    * experience handling 3rd party dependency within the deployment
+* Using scan to search for tags vs query
+    * Unable to make an embedded object field an index, which is needed in order to do a query
+    * I guess a potential alternative would be to split the tables, and have an intermediary table that would map your item to individual tags

+### Limitations
+There is a known limitation that allows for duplicate products to be created
+* In order to handle duplicates, product name would need to be normalized to a standard form that could be checked against
+* I spent a lot of time researching to see what the correct way to handle this in DynamoDB, and it appears that what's most commonly suggested is to create a GlobalSecondaryIndex for the normalized name.
+But at the same time, it appears that this wouldn't be needed, and could still be achieved using a scan (like we're doing with the tag values).

 ### Pitfalls
 1. Initial setup